top of page

 1. iCountDays

 I wanted to know the number of days I was on the trip and I counted it on the calendar.
 I needed to know how many days were left before my visa expired so I could leave the country or extend the visa.
-I needed to know when is the next public holidays in China and Taiwan so I could plan ahead.
+I needed to know when are the next public holidays in China and Taiwan so I could plan ahead.
 Anyway, I returned home before the mass human migration started for the Chinese New Year in 2013.

 2. iEmo